 1. Video recordings taken of students while performing simulated care of patients in the simulation lab will be saved on the server, portable memory storage device, or an AV computer system designed to download all video recordings automatically, which will be securely locked.
 Cloud-based recordings or recordings on mobile devices will be stored on the cloud-based service or mobile device with access limited to nursing program faculty and/or staff.
 Recordings will not be stored on mobile devices in the lab and will only be used temporarily to record the lab activity and uploaded to the cloud-based service if needed.
 Video recordings may be transferred to a portable memory storage device and/or to the learning management system (LMS) to allow videos to be viewed by the nursing students and or nursing faculty inside the classroom for discussion and self-reflection.
-Students self-recording in the simulation lab are not to record on a personal device.
-Students are to self-record on the available recording devices in the lab.
-MSN students may have special circumstances requiring them to record outside of campus, therefore, the course instructor will provide clear instruction in those cases and the recordings will be submitted through the LMS.
+Students self-recording in the simulation lab are not to record outside of campus, therefore, the course instructor will provide clear instruction in those cases and the recordings will be submitted through the LMS.
 MSN students recording on personal devices in this circumstance will be responsible for the retention and disposal of their own recordings on the device used.
 Both the students and the faculty accessing the videos must adhere to the Family Educational Rights and Privacy Act (FERPA) and videos can ONLY be viewed by those student/group of students that participated in the video.
 The AV recording system that stores the video recordings in Goleta campus is located inside the simulation room.
 The recordings are secured in a locked room.